 And so it goes.

 Want More Gigs?
 Here’s A Final Question or Two

-OK, so with them in mind, how can we take what we do and make it super useful for the venues we work for?
+OK, so with them in mind, how can you take what you do and make it super useful for the venues you work for?

-What can we do to really engage our audiences?
+What can you do to really engage your audiences?

 Let’s talk about it in the Comments section below.

 Since leaving a white-collar marketing job in 1992, Dave Ruch has been educating and entertaining full-time in schools, historical societies and museums, folk music and concert venues, libraries, and online via distance learning programs.

 Along the way, he’s learned a great deal about supporting a family of four as a musician.

 The Educate and Entertain blog provides articles, tips, encouragements, and how-to’s for regional performers (in any region) interested in making a great full-time living in the arts.